 The IMI Scientific Committee is an advisory group within IMI whose members are top experts from a range of different fields.
-They are appointed further to suggestions made by the States Representatives Group for a term of two years, renewable once, and participate in their individual capacity.
+They are appointed further to suggestions made by the States Representatives Group for a renewable term of two years and participate in their individual capacity.
 The Scientific Committee currently has 11 members and 2 ad hoc members, and they elected Prof. Isabelle Bekeredjian-Ding and Prof. Alfonso Valencia as chair and vice-chair of the committee respectively.
 The current committee was appointed in 2018, and in April 2020, the IMI Governing Board voted to extend the mandate of the committee members to 30 September 2022.

 The role of the Scientific Committee